wongcyrus/xiaoice_class_assistant/docs/ADMIN_TOOLS.md

 1. Reads the `.pptx` file.
 2. Extracts speaker notes from every slide.
 3. Computes the hash of the notes.
-4. Checks Firestore.
+4. Checks Firestore (`langbridge_presentation_cache`).
 If missing, calls the AI to generate a "presentation script" or summary.
 5. Saves the result to Firestore (tagged with `course_id`).
 6. Generates and uploads TTS audio (using course-specific voice settings).